She was one of Hollywood’s first stars, known as America’s Sweetheart (despite being born in Canada), but she was also a savvy businesswoman.

 Years later, Pickford said that when she realized that choosing to live with the doctor couple would break up her family – she swore to never let her family fall apart.
-She would make sure that they would always have enough money.
+She promised herself that no matter what, she would make sure that they would always have enough money.

 Pickford took advantage of this uncertainty, and demanded an inflated $10 a day contract (twice as high as the average pay for other studio actors), claiming that the wages should reflect the risk that she was taking.
 If movies failed, she would be marked and wouldn’t be able to return to the theater stage.

 It wouldn’t be the only time that Pickford would take her financial and artistic fate into her own hands.

 Griffith agreed, and although it was wasn’t the norm to publish the names of the movie actors, Pickford became a well-known figure in the US and the world.

 In the early days of Hollywood, the power was in the hands of the studio owners, who controlled every part of the actor’s lives and their movies.

 Despite that, Pickford demanded – and received – a one-of-a-kind contract that promised her complete control over all aspects of her movies.
 Every single detail needed her approval, from the script to production to distribution.

 Mary Pickford: Starting the First Production Company Owned By A Woman

 She also started her own production company – the first one owned by a woman.

 During those years, studios functioned as monopolies, and controlled the way movies were distributed by owning cinema franchises.